ellisonbg/py4science/book/whirlwind_tour.rst

-Convolution of an input with with a linear filter in the termporal or spatial domain is equivalent to multiplication by the fourier transforms of the input and the filter in the spectral domain.
+Convolution of an input with with a linear filter in the termporal or spatial domain is equivalent to multiplication by the fourier transform of the input and the filter in the spectral domain.
 This provides a conceptually simple way to think about filtering: transform your signal into the frequency domain via ``np.fft.fft2``, dampen the frequencies you are not interested in by multiplying the frequency